EdwinVW/dapr-workshop/Assignment05/step-by-step.md

        .UseGrpcEndpoint($"http://localhost:60001"));
    ```

-That's it, that's all the code you need to ask to send an email over SMTP.
+That's it, that's all the code you need to write to send an email over SMTP.

 ## Step 3: Configure the output binding